If your pension plan has been frozen, how you need to save and prepare for retirement has changed.

 Taking a lump sum from your pension is a big decision, so make sure you understand the pros and cons to taking a lump sum from your pension.

 Want help making the decision?
 We’re fiduciary financial advisers here to help!
-Reach out a set up an introductory meeting with us today.
+Schedule an introductory meeting with us.

 The decision on whether to take a lump sum payment from your pension is a complicated one that can not be answered generally for everyone in a simple blog post.
 However, here are a few things to consider:

 Many retirees are envious of those who have large pensions in retirement.
 Having a pension means not having to worry about the ups and downs of the stock market, timing your buying and selling of investment, tax implications of capital gains or IRA withdrawals, and more.

 Cashing out your pension means that you will be investing that money on your own, usually in a traditional IRA.
 If the stock and bond investments you choose have good returns in the future, a lump sum can be advantageous for you.
 However, stock market returns are far from guaranteed, and the potential also exists to have low returns as well.

 It can be a big change gong from a retirement based on a fixed income to one subject to the volatility of the stock market.
 Ensure you are going to be able to weather the market’s moves, and have the ability to choose appropriate investments for your situation.